Severe Scoliosis Definition

 Physical Therapy

-Physical Therapy treatment helps to increase flexibility and loosen the affected muscles while helping to reduce pain.
-It does not provide a cure but it definitely helps.
-However, finding physical therapists who specialize in scoliosis is important as therapists without adequate experience, can do more harm than good.
+Physical therapy helps increase flexibility and loosen the affected muscles while reducing pain.
+Although it does not provide a cure, it assists in managing symptoms.
+However, finding physical therapists specializing in scoliosis is crucial, as therapists without adequate experience can do more harm than good.

 Spinal Injections

-These injections inject steroids around the nerves in the spine and joints of the spine to reduce pain.
-They combat acute and severe pain.
+These injections deliver steroids around the nerves and joints of the spine to reduce pain, particularly in cases of acute and severe pain.

 Surgery